imate1977-eng/Math-project-/README.md

-# Math Calculator Project
+# Math Toolkit Project

-This is a simple mathematics project created by a Class 8 student.
+This project is a simple mathematics toolkit written in Python.

+It was created as a school project to demonstrate basic mathematical computations using programming.

+## Features

-The program can calculate:
+The program can perform three operations:

-- HCF (Highest Common Factor)
-- LCM (Least Common Multiple)
+1. HCF and LCM Calculator
+2. Prime Number Checker
+3. Quadratic Equation Solver

 ## How the Program Works

+When the program starts, it shows a menu.

+1. HCF and LCM
+2. Prime Number Check
+3. Quadratic Equation Solver

-1. The user enters two numbers.
+The user selects an option and enters the required numbers.
-2. The program uses Python's math library.
-3. It calculates:
-   - HCF using gcd function
-   - LCM using a formula

-LCM Formula:
-LCM = (a × b) / HCF
+The program then calculates and displays the result.

 ## Example

-Input:
+Choice: 1
-12 and 18
+Input numbers: 12 and 18

-Output:
+Output

 HCF = 6
 LCM = 36

-## Language Used
+## Concepts Used

+- Python programming
+- Mathematical algorithms
+- Loops and conditional statements

+## File in this Project

-Python
+math_calculator.py – main Python program